 With ironclad discipline, Audley takes his medications and maintains his overall well-being by eating and sleeping well, and exercising.
 He has also learned to say no and to recognize the signs that can affect his state of mind.
-Whereas he used to believe his periods of euphoria were a boon for his creative inspirations, he now knows that he is more productive, structured and organized when he is mentally stable.
+Whereas he used to believe his periods of euphoria were a bonus for his creative inspirations, he now knows that he is more productive, structured and organized when he is mentally stable.
 He has also learned to speak openly about his problems.
 Recently, Audley has been leading fitness classes at the Atwater Club, which he has continued to lead online during the pandemic.
 He believes that keeping active is even more important for maintaining positive mental health during times like these.
 Audley keeps getting himself involved in anything that can help him reach people and get the word out that mental health can be managed and everybody can live their best life.
 He delivers motivational talks, loves to cook and posts on social media every day to inspire people.
 By raising the awareness of those he meets, he hopes to break down stereotypes and open minds about mental health.
 He also hopes that telling his story will encourage people to never give up and to take care of themselves.